This is Bobby Durrett’s blog.

 Mainly I’m interested in Oracle database performance tuning.
 I’ve set up this blog for two purposes:

 1 – To tell my coworkers at US Foods about the things I’m learning about Oracle performance tuning for the benefit of our company

 2 – To share my knowledge with the Oracle community at large and to learn from others outside my company

 What sorts of things do I know about that someone would want to get out of this blog?

 Currently I’m working with both transactional and data warehouse database applications at a large company.
 While doing a variety of DBA tasks, I’ve also been digging into Oracle tuning by reading books and learning through experimentation.
-I’ve been working with Oracle database software since 1994 so I have some good experience.
+I’ve been working with Oracle database software since 1994 starting with version 7 so I have some good experience.
 Also, I have a computer science degree from Harvard University and a couple of good years in graduate school computer science at Brown University so I have a strong theoretical and academic foundation to my practical business computing experience.

 My intention is that as people search for particular issues they will run across my site when something I blogged about matches their current needs, like a particular error number or the name of an Oracle-supplied function.
 With all the information out there I can’t find time to read blogs myself so I figure most people will come here if they are searching for something in particular.
 But, you can subscribe to email updates if you want to follow the blog in that way.
 Also, I’ve connected my blog to my LinkedIn and Twitter accounts so you can follow my posts on those systems.